Liberty (advocacy group): Liberty

 In 1989, NCCL rebranded as "Liberty".
 During this period, the organisation was headed by Andrew Puddephatt and John Wadham.

 On 10 September 2001, Shami Chakrabarti joined Liberty.
 After working as in-house counsel, she was appointed director of Liberty in 2003.
 As director, she began campaigning against what the pressure group saw as the "excessive" anti-terrorist measures that followed the 11 September 2001 attacks in the United States, such as the Anti-terrorism, Crime and Security Act 2001 (ATCSA).
 Liberty became increasingly high-profile, with Chakrabarti making regular appearances in the media.
 She was described in The Times newspaper as "the most effective public affairs lobbyist of the past 20 years".

 Since the 2015 UK general election, Liberty has spearheaded the campaign to save the Human Rights Act.
 In August 2015, Chakrabarti said Liberty intended to become "more vigilant and active" in Scotland.
 She later shared a platform with Scotland's First Minister Nicola Sturgeon to jointly defend the HRA.

 In January 2016 it emerged that Chakrabarti was standing down as Liberty's director.
 Martha Spurrier took up the post at the end of May.

 Since 2016, Liberty's work has been dominated by taking a High Court challenge to the Investigatory Powers Act, and campaigning against the so-called 'hostile environment' policies and for an end to the use of indefinite immigration detention in the UK.
-In Autumn 2019, the organisation set up Liberty Investigates, an editorially independent journalism unit that sits within Liberty.
+In autumn 2019, the organisation set up Liberty Investigates, an editorially independent journalism unit that sits within Liberty.
 The unit formally launched in April 2020 with an initial focus on how the coronavirus pandemic is affecting Human Rights in the UK.

+In January 2024, Akiko Hart took over the role of director of Liberty.